DevRel-Foundation/wg-resource-aggregation/CHARTER.md

 #### Community at Large

-Membership of this working group is open to all in the community.
+Participation in this working group is open to all in the community.
 Individual one-off contributions are welcome by anybody so long as it follows the submission guidelines.

 #### Participants